 Abstract.
 Accurate wind resource assessment depends on wind speed data that capture local wind conditions, which are crucial for energy yield estimates and site selection.
-While the International Electrotechnical Commission (IEC) recommends at least one year of data collection, this duration may be insufficient to fully account for capture interannual variability.
-Although studies often maximize data length, limited guidance exists on the minimum duration sample size required to reliably estimate wind statistics and energy potential.
+While the International Electrotechnical Commission (IEC) recommends at least one year of data collection, this duration may be insufficient to fully account for interannual variability.
+Although studies often

+10 maximize data length, limited guidance exists on the minimum duration required to reliably estimate wind statistics and energy potential.
 To address this gap, we propose a method to quantify the errors in wind speed distribution parameters introduced by using time series of varying lengths, compared to long-term reference data.
 This enables us to determine the minimum number of hourly observations needed to achieve a given accuracy.
 We apply this method to both in-situ weather station observations and ERA5 reanalysis data at 10 m and 100 m heights.
-Our results show that basic parameters (such as mean, standard deviation, and Weibull parameters) can stabilize with a sample size equivalent to ~1 month of hourly data (not a contiguous period) drawn across multiple years, while higher-order moments such as skewness and kurtosis require substantially longer larger records samples (skewness: $\geq \sim 1.6$ years equivalent; kurtosis: and 88.6 years equivalent, respectively).
+Our results show that basic parameters, such as mean, standard deviation, 15 and Weibull parameters, can stabilize with \sim 1 month of hourly data, while higher-order moments such as skewness and kurtosis require substantially longer records (\geq 1.6 years and 88.6 years, respectively).
 Although ERA5 stabilizes faster, it exhibits systematic biases compared to in-situ measurements.
-Moreover, random cross-year sampling (combining available hourly data) can yields comparable distribution parameters to diurnally or seasonally controlled sampling, while continuous sampling demands far longer records for the same accuracy.
-These findings provide a practical framework for optimizing data collection in wind resource assessments, balancing accuracy, temporal coverage, and resource constraints.
+Moreover, random sampling (combining available hourly data) can yield comparable distribution parameters to diurnally or seasonally controlled sampling, while continuous sampling demands far longer records for the same accuracy.
+These findings provide a practical framework for optimizing data collection in wind 20 resource assessments, balancing accuracy, temporal coverage, and resource constraints.